 Moreover, they provide with a diverse range of factors of their travelling which expanded far beyond the common and conventional idea of “Fighter Brides”.
 These self-identified women who travel in ISIS-controlled territory often profess themselves as muhajirat or female migrants on their social media existence.

 Before we delve into the “Push” and “Pull” factors for women to join the notorious killing cult, we must know that ISIS had tens of thousands to up to 200,000 militaries with more than 30,000 fighters of which, according to CIA report, more than 30,000 were foreign militants from 80 countries.

-Tunisia and Saudi Arabia top on the list with 3,000 and 2,500 fighters respectively while Pakistan saw 500 fighters joining ISIS.
-In just 2015, 2016, and 2017 apart from mass killing that took place insides the kingdom, which claimed 15,000 and as per UN report, in 2018 it discovers 200 mass graves which may contain up to 12,000 bodies.
+Tunisia and Saudi Arabia are top on the list with 3,000 and 2,500 fighters respectively while Pakistan saw 500 fighters joining ISIS.
+In just 2015, 2016, and 2017 apart from mass killings that took place insides the kingdom, which claimed 15,000 and as per UN report, in 2018 it discovers 200 mass graves that may contain up to 12,000 bodies.

-Moreover, it carried out numerous attack on civilian killing more than 1,300 people outside Syria and Iraq.
+Moreover, it carried out numerous attacks on civilians killing more than 1,300 people outside Syria and Iraq.
 Nearly 5000-7000 Yazidi women were abducted, raped, forced-married and sold.

-Irrespective of “Push” and “Pull” factor that compels or attract women to join ISIS, let us get familiar with some of celebrated female muhajirat or traveller who travelled from different parts of the West and Europe.
+Irrespective of the “Push” and “Pull” factors that compel or attract women to join ISIS, let us get familiar with some celebrated female muhajirat or travellers who travelled from different parts of the West and Europe.